Shielding Assets from Creditors and Claimants

 (b) Settlor as Secondary Beneficiary.
 The second type of spendthrift trust is designed where there is an intent to make a gift for the benefit of children, grandchildren, and/or other beneficiaries, but the settlor may be concerned that a gift to the trust may jeopardize his or her own care and comfort, especially if there is a financial catastrophe that depletes financial resources.
 In such cases, the settlor of the trust may wish to allow (but not require) the trustee to provide for the settlor's care if the settlor's other resources are depleted.
 While it would be unlikely that the trustee would ever need to provide for the settlor's benefit, the trust can permit it without making the assets of the trust subject to the claims of the settlor's creditors.
 This type of trust is considered a completed gift for federal gift tax purposes, and, to avoid estate taxation on trust assets, the settlor cannot retain any right to change beneficiaries.
 This trust can be designed as a grantor trust for income tax purposes, but it would be inappropriate for it to hold assets that the settlor uses regularly, such as his or her primary residence.
 Most Nevada self-settled spendthrift trusts are NOT designed this way, and this memo focuses on the first type of spendthrift trust.

 (c) NING.
 A self-settled spendthrift trust can be designed so that each transfer to the trust is an incomplete gift and so that the trust is not a grantor trust for state income tax purposes.
 This type of trust is referred to as an "incomplete gift, non-grantor trust" or "ING".
 The Nevada, Delaware, and Wyoming versions of such a trust are known as a "NING", "DING", and "WING", respectively.
 The specific purpose and structure of an ING are beyond the scope of these materials.
 Suffice it to say that a NING is a specialized version of an NAPT.
+For more information on the NING, click here to download a memo regarding the NING in PDF format.

 6.4 Discretionary Trusts.
 Some states that do not generally allow a self-settled trust to qualify as a spendthrift trust still may offer some creditor protection to the assets in a trust even if the settlor is a beneficiary.
 For example, a California appellate court has ruled that a creditor of the settlor cannot reach assets that the trustee is not permitted to distribute to the settlor.
 (24) In states that follow that approach, it should be possible to allow the trustee to make distributions of trust income to a settlor without putting the assets of the trust at risk.
 The income would be exposed to attachment by a creditor of the settlor, but even that can be limited if the circumstances under which the income is allowed to be distributed are very restrictive.
 In 2009, the Nevada Legislature added statutory provisions prohibiting a court from ordering a trustee to make a distribution to a creditor even when the trustee has the discretion to make a distribution to a beneficiary, even if the trust is not a spendthrift trust, and even if the beneficiary is the trustee.
 (25)